18-week half-marathon training plan: crush your goal time

 The 18-week half-marathon plan will have you build up to the longest run of 14 miles, which you'll hit three times before tapering down two weeks out from race day.
 Your final week of training will include all short runs along with your rest or cross-training day and cap off with a 3-mile shakeout run the day before you line up to race.

 Focus on incremental progress with this 18-week half-marathon training plan

 While you don't necessarily need to cover the race distance in a long run in training, going slightly over it will help boost your mental confidence about covering it on the big day.
 As more time goes on, the speed sessions and tempo efforts should also have you feeling stronger and more confident about hitting your goal.
 At the same time, however, it's important to keep your recovery efforts truly easy so you're fresh and rested enough to execute those harder efforts when it counts.

 Our writer's advice is intended for informational or general educational purposes only.
 We always encourage you to speak with your physician or healthcare provider before making any adjustments to your running, nutrition, or fitness routines.

-I'm a Houston, Texas, native who's run 10 marathons and 30-something half marathons, with 3:45 and 1:39 personal bests and a goal to qualify for the Boston Marathon.
-I'm also a freelance health and fitness journalist and a lover of country music, baking, and world travel.
+I'm a Houston, Texas, native who's run 11 marathons and 30-something half marathons, with 3:30 and 1:39 personal bests.
+I'm also a freelance health and fitness journalist, a USATF Level 1-certified running coach, and a lover of country music, baking and world travel.